makerdao/pygasprice-client/README.md

 # pygasprice-client

-Tiny asynchronous client of several gas price APIs (supports ethgasstation, PoaNetwork, Etherchain.org).
+Tiny asynchronous client of several gas price APIs (supports ethgasstation, PoaNetwork, Etherchain.org, Etherscan).

 It operates using a background thread, which fetches current recommended gas prices from one of APIs supported every `refresh_interval` seconds.
 If due to network issues no current gas prices have been fetched